CentroEPiaggio/Open-Automated-External-Defibrillator/RAW.md

 # Open-source Automated External Defibrillator (OAED)
-The content of this repository was developed by Jacopo Ferretti as part of his [thesis](./Thesis.pdf) work to achieve the Master degree in Biomedical Engineering.

 The subject presented in this work has been developed in the framework of [UBORA](http://ubora-biomedical.org), a project funded by the European Union, aims at developing a Europe-Africa e-infrastructure for open-source co-design of new solutions to face the current and future healthcare challenges of Europe and Africa.

 ![UBORA](./Figure/uboralogo.png)

 ## Abstract
-An Automated External Defibrillator (AED) is a medical device that analyzes the patient Electrocardiogram (ECG) in order to establish whether he is suffering from the deadly condition of Sudden Cardiac Arrest (SCA), and in case allows the release of a therapeutic dose of electrical energy (i.e. defibrillation).
-SCA is responsible for the death of over 300’000 people per year in USA, and an immediate clinical assistance through defibrillation is fundamental for patient’s recovery.
-In this context, an open-source approach can easily lead to improve the diffusion and efficiency of AEDs.
-The proposed Open-source Automated External Defibrillator (OAED) is composed of two separate electric boards: an High-Voltage Board (HV-B), which contain the circuitry required to perform defibrillations; and a Control Board (C-B), which asserts SCA in the patient and control the HV-B. From preliminary tests and simulations, OAED is capable to release a 200J biphasic defibrillation in about 12 seconds, recognizing SCA with sensibility higher than 90% and specificity around 99%.
-The OAED was also conceived as a template and teaching tool, in the framework of UBORA e-infrastructure, a platformfor design and sharing medical devices compliant to international standards.
+Automated External Defibrillator (AED) is a medical device that analyzes a patient’s Electrocardiogram (ECG) in order to establish whether he/she is suffering from the fatal condition of Sudden Cardiac Arrest (SCA), and subsequently allows the release of a therapeutic dose of electrical energy (i.e. defibrillation).
+SCA is responsible for over 300'000 deaths per year both in Europe and in USA, and immediate clinical assistance through defibrillation is fundamental for recovery.
+In this context, an open-source approach can easily lead to improve the distribution and efficiency of AEDs.
+The proposed Open Source AED (OAED) is composed of two separate electric boards: a high voltage board (HV-B), which contains the circuitry required to perform defibrillation and a control board (C-B), which verifies SCA in the patient and controls the HV-B. Computer simulations and preliminary tests show that the OAED can release a 200 J biphasic defibrillation in about 12 seconds and recognizes SCA with sensitivity higher than 90% and specificity of about 99%.
+The OAED was also conceived as a template and teaching tool in the framework of UBORA, a platform for design and sharing medical devices compliant to international standards.

 ---